warpme/minimyth2/README.md

 ### Hardware Video Decode support
 This is video related functionality avaliable on current code (Linux kernel + Mesa + MythTV) At this moment quality of playback is good for technology preview.
-It is __not ready yet to daily usage__ as H.264 playback seek on v4l2_request platforms not works correctly yet.
+On some platforms it is __not ready to daily usage__ as H.264 playback seek on v4l2_request platforms not works correctly yet.
 Note: seek issue is only with H.264 v4l2_request.
 MPEG2/HEVC/VP8/VP9 seek works ok :-)
 SoC           | Tested on                                    | Decoder/API                           | Currently supported video decode HW.accel  | Screen drawing      | Video rendering                     | Remarks                                              |
 ------------- |----------------------------------------------|---------------------------------------|--------------------------------------------|---------------------|-------------------------------------|------------------------------------------------------|